 - Click the ‘Export to CSV’ button on the right.
 Your List and its component Sightings data will be downloaded to your computer in a comma-separated file.

-Note: When you log in to the new Audubon Bird Guide app with your existing NatureShare account, a one-time migration will occur.
-After you migrate, no sightings you create via NatureShare.com or any of the legacy Audubon apps (such as Audubon Owls Guide, or Audubon Birds of Central Park) will appear in My Audubon of the new app.
+Note: When you log in to the new Audubon Bird Guide app (version 5.0 or higher) with your existing NatureShare account, a one-time migration will occur.
+After you migrate, no sightings you create via NatureShare.com or any of the legacy Audubon apps (such as Audubon Owls Guide, or Audubon Birds of Central Park) will appear in My Audubon in the new app.
 Nor will sightings created or photos shared in the new Audubon Bird Guide app appear on NatureShare.com or in the legacy apps.

 Get Audubon in Your Inbox